oracle-livelabs/security/database/advanced/avdf-restructured/getting-started.md

 - Assess your database: risks, users, and data
 - Establish visibility first: audit and monitor
 - Protect and Prevent: enforce controls
-- Continuous vigilance: report and alert
+- Continuous vigilance: reports, alerts and GenAI-powered insights

 ### Prerequisites
 This lab assumes you have: